Cray-HPE/docs-csm/install/configure_administrative_access.md

 1. Initialize and authorize the `cray` CLI on each NCN being used.

     See [Single User Already Configured in Keycloak](../operations/configure_cray_cli.md#single-user-already-configured-in-keycloak).

+### SAT CLI Configuration

+Follow the procedures in [SAT Configuration](../operations/system_admin_toolkit/configuration/README.md) to configure `sat` and authenticate to the API Gateway.

 ## 2. Set `Management` role on the BMCs of management nodes